zookz/cordova-plugin-health/README.md

 #### Android quirks
 - Activities will include two extra fields: calories (kcal) and distance (m) and requires the user to grant access to location
-- To query for steps as filtered by the Google Fit app, the flag `filtered: true` must be added into the query object.
 - nutrition.vitamin_a is given in international units.
 Automatic conversion to micrograms is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).

 ### store()